 - Understand the international aspects of financial management.

 A finance degree prepares you for a wide variety of careers in both the public and private sectors of the economy in fields such as banking, corporate finance, investments, and insurance and risk management.
 Many careers in finance are flexible and self-paced.
 The study of finance can also lead to professional certifications such as the Certified Financial Planner® (CFP®) designation, Chartered Financial Analyst (CFA), or Certified Financial Manager (CFM).

-For more information on becoming a major in Finance or to visit about
+For more information about the finance major or to visit about

 the program and/or concentrations, contact one of the following